bbbradsmith/hatariB/README.md

   * If the *System > Save Floppy Disks* core option is disabled, only the original copy of the file will be used, and the *saves/* folder will not be accessed.
 However, the modified disk images will still persist in memory for the duration of the session, until you close the content.
   * Only the two currently inserted disks are included in savestates.
 If there are other disks in your loaded collection, they may take on their most recent version from the saves/ folder next time you open this content.
 A savestate will not be able to restore them to an earlier version.
   * Floppy disks in *saves/* must have a unique filename.
 Try not to use generic names like *savedisk.st*, and instead include the game title in its filename.
-  * If possible, it is recommended that save disks for games use the *ST* format, because it is the simplest and least likely to have errors.
+  * If possible, it is recommended that save disks for games use the *ST* format, because it is the simplest and least error prone format.
 You can download a prepared blank disk here: **[blank.st](../../raw/main/blank.st)**.
   * The images written to *saves/* will be standard Atari ST image formats, and you should be able to load them in other emulators if you wish.
   * Note that Hatari is not able to simulate the formatting of a blank disk in-emulator.
 The [stand-alone version of Hatari](https://hatari.tuxfamily.org/download.html) has a utility in its menu that can be used to create a blank ST file.
 A different Atari ST emulator [Steem.SSE](https://sourceforge.net/projects/steemsse/) can simulate the formatting process.
   * In the core options *Advanced > Write Protect Floppy Disks* will act as if all inserted disks have their write protect tab open.
-This means the emulated operating floppy disk will refuse to modify them, and no further data will be written to the disk.
+This means the emulated operating system will refuse to write any further data to the disk, and will report the error.
 This is independent of the save feature, and can be turned on and off at will.
-Turning it on after a disk is modified will not prevent the previous modifications from being saved.
+Turning it on after a disk is modified will not prevent previous modifications from being saved when it is ejected.
   * *STX* saves will create a *WD1772* file instead of an *STX* when saved.
 This is an overlay of changes made to the file, because the STX format itself cannot be re-written.
 If you wish to use these with the stand-alone Hatari, place the overlay file in the same folder as its STX.
   * *DIM* format disks cannot be saved by Hatari.
 It is recommended to convert them to *ST* files instead.
   * Hard Disk folders or images in *system/* will be written to directly when they are modified.